A mother's powerful letter about her child's experience hiding from the Santa Fe shooter

 Van Ness said she chose to make her letter public because "it's important for people to hear these stories and truly understand the impact."

-The full letter is published below with her permission:
+The full letter is published below:

 As my daughter finally sleeps, I no longer can keep the tears from falling.
 We see / hear about these tragedies through a TV screen once removed.
 While we grieve with and for the families, we truly have no idea what they are experiencing.